SEXUAL MISCONDUCT POLICY

 The Administrative Board shall determine responsibility by choosing one of the following options:

 - Responsible.
 The Administrative Board finds that it is more likely than not that the accused student violated the Sexual Misconduct Policy.

 - Not Responsible.

-If the accused student is found Responsible, the Hearing Officer or designee determines the sanctions.
+If the accused student is found Responsible, the Hearing Officer or his/her designee determines the sanctions.
 See Code of Community Standards, Sanctions, and Minimum Sanctions.

 In determining an appropriate sanction, the Hearing Officer or designee shall consider aggravating factors including (a) any record of past sexual misconduct or sexual harassment violations, (b) the nature and severity of such past violations, and (c) premeditation/intent to commit a violation.